-- 4.2.1 Separate API information must be provided for each API for: - i.
-Finished product contains more than one API - ii.
-API from different manufacturing site - iii.
-API from different synthesis route - 4.2.3 In order to gain approval for an API;
+4.2.1 Separate API information must be provided for each API for:

+- i.
+Finished product contains more than one API

+- ii.
+API from different manufacturing site

+- iii.
+API from different synthesis route

-- The data should be sufficient to justify the specifications and testing of the API (including validated analytical methods); - The information should confirm the identity and stability of the API by providing appropriate structure elucidation and stability studies; and - The control of the API manufacturing process as well as the ability to produce an API with reproducible physical properties and impurity profiles should be demonstrated. - 4.2.3 Any additional information regarding the API shall be requested by the NPCB, as deemed necessary.
+- 4.2.2 In order to gain approval for an API; - The data should be sufficient to justify the specifications and testing of the API (including validated analytical methods); - The information should confirm the identity and stability of the API by providing appropriate structure elucidation and stability studies; and - The control of the API manufacturing process as well as the ability to produce an API with reproducible physical properties and impurity profiles should be demonstrated. - 4.2.3 The NPRA reserves the right to request for any additional information about the API when deemed appropriate.